usnistgov/aims2024_workshop/README.md

-For more notebooks see, JARVIS-Tools-Notebooks, the largest set of collections of materials design notebooks:
+For more notebooks see, JARVIS-Tools-Notebooks, the largest collection of materials design notebooks:

 https://github.com/JARVIS-Materials-Design/jarvis-tools-notebooks